About us

 During this time Stephen and Andrew were invited to present their work at the Venice Architectural Biennale (2021) funded in partnership with the Block Research Group, ETH Zurich.

-They currently focus on demonstrating locally certified, circular and restorative building practices which restore the natural environment and maximise opportunities for low-tech, labour-intensive work opportunities through the free sharing of intellectual property.
+Stephen and Andrew’s work currently focus on demonstrating locally certified, circular and restorative building practices which restore the natural environment and maximise opportunities for low-tech, labour-intensive work opportunities through the free sharing of intellectual property.

 More recently they have invited to present a paper entitled “Biomass concrete for low carbon buildings: A circular economy case study in South Africa” at the Sustainable Built Environment Conference at ETH Zurich and partnered with South African based non-profit company Phuhlisani who specialise in practical planning, knowledge sharing and building communities of practice for effective land reform and diversified rural livelihoods.